ChaitLabUCL/HeadphoneCheck_Test/README.md

 *blah blah blah*

 ## Contact
-*If you have any problem with this set of code, please contact Sijia Zhao (sijia.zhao@psy.ox.ac.uk).
+-If you have any problem with this set of code, please contact Sijia Zhao (sijia.zhao@psy.ox.ac.uk).
-*If you have any problem with the Gorilla version of this task, please contact Alice Milne (a.milne@ucl.ac.uk).
+-If you have any problem with the Gorilla version of this task, please contact Alice Milne (a.milne@ucl.ac.uk).
-*For other issues, please contact Maria Chait (m.chait@ucl.ac.uk).
+-For other issues, please contact Maria Chait (m.chait@ucl.ac.uk).